HughG/holygradle-plugins/developer-readme.md

 ## Integration tests
 Integration tests are those whose class names end in `IntegrationTest`, extending `AbstractHolyGradleIntegrationTest`.
-They can be run directly using `gw integTest`, and are run before every `publishPluginsReally` task.
+They can be run directly using `gradlew integTest`, and are run before every `publishPluginsReally` task.
 They work by launching a Gradle build which fetches the custom-gradle distribution and the plugins from a `local_repo` directory created at the top level of the source tree.
 These versions are those produced by the `publishCustomGradleLocally` and `publishPluginsLocally` tasks.